euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 > image ffnn1

 In the graphical representation of a FFNN, the result of multiplying the input values with each corresponding weight is then applied to a summing function which contains a bias.
-Te bias
+The bias belongs to the neuron and

 ## Vanishing Gradient Problem